14/05/2025

 What conclusion can be drawn from this?
 First Platform Loader (BootROM) of iMX8MP leaves SoC in condition where we can omit any initialization which is usually done in assembly language — as we mentioned earlier, stack pointer is already set to some valid address.
 While setting stack pointer is the only crucial thing we have to do in assembly code for such simple example, we can skip this step by excluding all .s-files.
 Nothing else should be changed, just don't forget to set main .c-file (in our case — barium.c) as the first one in your objects list.
 And main function (in our case — barium_main()) should be the first function in this file.
 Keep in mind — this is bare-metal, and the first function in your code is the entry-point regardless what ENTRY() linker directive points to.
 (You won't even see it in my .lds-file).
 Despite our goal was exact opposite, the whole bare-metal project can work without a single .s-file on iMX8MP!
 You can try it.
 Thus, we can call iMX8MP very high level SoC, or some kind of a «C-SoC».

-You can clone the final repository from https://gitlab.com/daftsoft/barium-no-boot
+You can clone the final repository from Barium No-Boot (iMX8MP) (see «Stage I» directory).

 That's all.
 Finally we have a good window to learn ARMv8 aka ARM64 aka Aarch64 on a real hardware — we have assembly files and C-files to play with, we have build system for this project — Makefile, linker script, we have host tool to make proper boot image, and we have some kind of a debug interface — UART.
 That looks like sufficient setup for further studying.